Jocasta (Marvel Comics)

 Jocasta Pym is a superhero appearing in American comic books published by Marvel Comics.
 Created by Jim Shooter and George Pérez, the character first appeared in The Avengers #162 (August 1977).
-Jocasta is a robot built by the supervillain Ultron.
-She is commonly associated with the Avengers.
+Jocasta is a robot built originally as the bride of the supervillain Ultron from the brainwaves of Janet van Dyne, and is commonly associated with the Avengers.

+Jocasta will make her live-action debut in the Marvel Cinematic Universe television series VisionQuest (2026), portrayed by T'Nia Miller.

 Publication history

 Jocasta first appears in The Avengers #162 (August 1977) and was created by Jim Shooter and George Pérez.

-Jocasta appeared as a supporting character in Avengers Academy #1-21 (Aug.
-2010-Jan.
-2012) and made sporadic appearances throughout the remainder of the series, appearing regularly again in Avengers Academy #34-39 (Oct.
-2012-Jan.
+Jocasta appeared as a supporting character in Avengers Academy #1–21 (Aug.
+2010 – Jan.
+2012) and made sporadic appearances throughout the remainder of the series, appearing regularly again in Avengers Academy #34–39 (Oct.
+2012 – Jan.
 2013).
+By the time of The Unstoppable Wasp (May 2019), Jocasta had adopted the surname of Pym as her own in honour of her creator's creator, seeing him as her grandfather, even while her mind was based on that of Janet van Dyne.